 There are three main types or forms of driving distractions:

 - Visual: Examples of visual distractions while driving include looking at a GPS device, looking at an entertainment screen, turning to talk to a passenger or even looking at billboards along the roadway.
 When a driver takes his or her eyes off the road, even for a split second, they take their focus off the road.
-For example, stopping to look at a text or reading an email can take your eyes off the road for several seconds, which is enough for a driver to strike another vehicle or pedestrian.
+For example, stopping to look at a text or reading an email can take your eyes off the road for several seconds, enough for a driver to strike another vehicle or pedestrian.

 - Manual: This type of distraction involves any type of activity where you take your hands off the wheel such as texting, eating, drinking, smoking, taking off a coat, shaving, applying makeup, etc. Without both hands on the wheel, your reaction time suffers as does your ability to steer the vehicle.